Jhanji: History

 The river Jhanji is famous from the time of Ahom kingdom in Assam.
 It physically divides Jorhat and Sivasagar districts of Assam.The word Jhanji is an Assamese compound word.
 In Assamese, Jhanji means "jhanjori kohiyua nodi"; the river which flows waste products of flood.
 In the time of flood it carries away trees, mud, etc. So it was named as Jhanji.

-In old bihu songs such as Jibon Jaji noi and Jhanji noi eribo nuwaru, the Jhanji river is mentioned.
-Tamulichiga, Bhogamukh, and Khonamukh are three famous places on the banks of the Jhanji river.
+In old Bihu songs such as Jibon Jaji noi and Jhanji noi eribo nuwaru, the Jhanji river is mentioned.